IonicaBizau/tester/README.md

 #### Loggers

-You can override any of the following functions:
+You can override any of the following fields

  - `loggers`
+   - `stream`: The stream where the messages will be written (default: `process.stdout`).
    - `it (err, itMessage, icon)`
    - `describe (message)`